Starting an ecommerce business means making countless critical decisions, but few are as impactful as choosing your fulfillment strategy.

 What is Amazon FBA?

-Amazon is the biggest eCommerce marketplace in the world.
+Amazon is the biggest ecommerce marketplace in the world.
 Almost one-third of the US population has an Amazon Prime account.
 When you sell on Amazon, you gain access to a vast consumer marketplace.

-Amazon FBA lets even small businesses benefit from a massive logistics operation.
-FBA handles warehousing and picks and packs your orders.
+Fulfillment by Amazon (FBA) is Amazon’s fulfillment service for sellers.
+With Amazon FBA, you can offer Prime shipping, which helps you win the Buy Box.
+Amazon handles warehousing and picks and packs your orders.
 All you need to do is ship your products to Amazon, and FBA takes care of the rest.

 What is dropshipping?

 The manufacturer or dropshipping supplier handles warehousing and fulfillment.
 In addition, you don’t have to put out money up front for stock.
 You only pay for inventory after the customer has paid you.
-This eCommerce model is great for starting up on a shoestring.
+This ecommerce model is great for starting up on a shoestring.
 However, you’ll pay a higher wholesale price for each product, so your share of the profits will be smaller.

 Dropshipping vs. Amazon FBA